8 Mindfulness Exercises That Also Reduce Stress

 But just like any habit, mindfulness needs to be practiced regularly to experience its full benefits.

-Here, Sarah Lavallee, stress management specialist with the Straub Medical Center Ornish Lifestyle Management Program, provides several simple tasks you can begin today to grow your mindfulness practice and experience its fullest benefits.
+Here, experts from the Straub Medical Center Ornish Lifestyle Medicine Program, provides several simple tasks you can begin today to grow your mindfulness practice and experience its fullest benefits.

 1. Swimming or Floating in the Water